OpenSPP/documentation/docs/learn/social_protection_management_information_systems.md

 3. **Beneficiary Lifecycle Management**: SP-MIS track the entire lifecycle of beneficiaries within programs, from initial enrollment to exit, ensuring timely and appropriate service delivery.

-4. **Integration for Policy and Operational efficiency**: The linkage between Social Registries and SP-MIS is crucial for achieving policy coherence and operational efficiency in social protection systems.
+4. **Integration for Policy and Operational Efficiency**: The linkage between Social Registries and SP-MIS is crucial for achieving policy coherence and operational efficiency in social protection systems.

 ## SP-MIS in Action